amitofsk/dandy/docs/Dandy.md

 ### 7.1 Set up the microcontroller and run the example

 You should still have the pushbutton wired to the microcontroller.
-We'll need it for this example.Now, let's program the microcontroller.
+We'll need it for this example.
+Now, let's program the microcontroller.
 Open the Mu or Arduino IDE.
 Re-open the blinky lights example from section 5.1.3.
 (See file microcontr/serialWriteMP.py, microcontr/serialWriteCP.py, microcontr/serialWritePSoC.py, or src/microcontr/serialWriteArd.py.)
  We'll use this program once again in this section.
 Run it, and then close the IDE for your microcontroller.
 Leave the microcontroller connected to your computer with the USB cable.
 <br><br>